-Since the recent acquisition of the royalty portfolio of Prairie Mines & Royalties Ltd (the "Prairie Royalties") and of Carbon Development Partnership ("CDP"), Altius has emerged as a significant mineral royalty company.
+Since the recent acquisition of the royalty portfolio of Prairie Mines & Royalties Ltd (the "Prairie Royalties") and of Carbon Development Partnership ("CDP"), Altius has emerged as a significant mining royalty company.
 The acquisitions of the Prairie Royalties and CDP has substantially diversified Altius' asset base by commodity, geography and counter-party.
 Altius now has royalty revenue from six commodities with more than 50% of that revenue expected to be from low risk, inflation-adjusted electrical coal royalties while no single asset contributes more than 22% of the total estimated revenue.
 The Corporation has treated the interest in the Prairie Royalties as a joint venture by virtue of joint control over the relevant activities and therefore uses the equity method of accounting.
 The Corporation consolidates the results of operations and assets and liabilities in CDP.

-CDP holds a portfolio of small production stage royalties on potash and electrical coal operations that generate approximately \$2.5 million per year in royalty revenue.
+CDP holds a portfolio of small production stage royalties on potash and electrical coal operations that generate approximately \$2.0 million per year in royalty revenue.
 CDP also has control of substantial undeveloped coal resources with more than 7.2 billion tonnes of measured and indicated resources and approximately 4.7 billion tonnes of inferred resources of various types of coal.
-CDP also holds prospective potash properties in Saskatchewan that contain approximately 77.3 million tonnes of potash in proven and probable reserves and approximately 1.6 billion tonnes of inferred resources of potash.
+CDP also holds prospective potash properties in Saskatchewan that contain approximately 1.6 billion tonnes of inferred resources of potash.